Inequalities for generalized matrix function and inner product: Some Triangle inequalities

 and

-Both these definitions are frequently used in the literature, and there are various reasons and advantages that the angles are defined in these ways; see, e.g., \cite{Lin12,Zhang16a,Ota20} for recent studies.
+There are various reasons and advantages that the angles are defined in these ways.
+Both two definitions are frequently used in the literature; see, e.g., \cite{Lin12,Ota20,Zhang16a} for more recent results.